 WHAT INSURANCES DO YOU ACCEPT?

 We are in-network with all the major medical insurances including BCBS, United Healthcare, Aetna, Cigna, Wellmed, Medicare, and Medicare supplemental plans, and Tricare.
-We do not accept Medicaid.
+We do not accept Medicaid or any Medicaid supplemental plans.
 Please call us at 214-560-2000 or book online.

 WHAT HAPPENS AT THE FIRST APPOINTMENT?